Erlebnispark Tripsdrill: History

 Eugen Fischer built a windmill on the site in 1929 and opened a restaurant there.
 He called the mill "Old Women's Mill" and included a slide for playing on.
 After Eugen's death in the Second World War, his son Kurt carried on the restaurant, expanding the catering to a park.
 The windmill was destroyed by fire in 1946 following a lightning strike, and rebuilt by Kurt in 1950.

 Over the following years attractions were added to the park.
 In 1957, a zoo opened with approximately 300 animals.
 A mechanical attraction arrived in 1960 in the form of pedal-driven locomotives.
 The zoo was transformed into a wildlife park and petting zoo in 1972, which was expanded in 1976 to include over 1,000 animals.
 The wine museum ‘Vinarium’ contains the largest collection of wood-spindle presses in Germany.

 Kurt Fischer handed on the management of the park to his sons Roland, Helmut, and Dieter in 1996, and died on 28 January 2010.

 In 2013, the park opened a new launched coaster called Karacho.

 For the 2020 season, the park added two new roller coasters by Vekoma.
 These coasters were Volldampf and Hals-über-Kopf.

 Current park management and attractions

 Approximately 600,000 people visit Tripsdrill each year and the park employs about 150 people.
 The theme park area opens from late March to early November, but the wildlife park is open all year.
+The parking lot directly in front of the main entrance is free of charge.

 Originality, attention to detail, and a preference for local building firms and materials is an important emphasis at Tripsdrill.
 The park was one of the first to install the now-ubiquitous "teacups" ride and its Bathtub Flume Ride is the tallest in Europe.